Sem-the-dev/priv_project/README.md

 Open `http://localhost:3002` in your browser.

-## Future features
+## Future improvements 🚀
 --> Filterable by both discount percentage and name at the same time

 --> Still displays rest of the hotels when filtered by name

---> Filterable using api endpoints
+--> Filterable using api endpoints in the client

---> Uses xml output too
+--> Filter using xml output too

---> Uninstall react-responive-carousel, as it has bugs 🐛,  with more time I would create my own carousel
+--> Uninstall react-responive-carousel, as it has bugs 🐛,  with more time I would build my own carousel